 Shopify Plus might be the best choice for brands that grow quickly or already have millions in revenue.
 From its ease of use and excellent support to its many notable features you can use to boost your shop, it has everything your shop might need.
 If you are thinking about starting selling internationally, then migrating to Shopify Plus might also turn out to be your best, as the tools inside the Plus subscription make creating multi-language pages and using multiple currencies easier than ever.

 But the price is pretty hefty – so before you migrate, you should have a discussion with your team on whether it’s the right choice to make.
-Feel free to contact our agency if you have any questions and doubts about the migration as well – we’ll be happy to help you.
+Feel free to contact our agency if you have any questions or doubts about the migration as well – we’ll be happy to help you.